wp-plugins/bepro-listings/readme.txt

 = WHATS THE DIFFERENCE? =

 We created BePro Listings and its addons to be *modular*.
-In addition, our templates are very dynamic.
-This combination creates a platform for creating any type of directory.
-For example, with our form builder addon, you can create a **real Classifieds website** featuring multiple directories simultaneously.
+We deliver most of what you see via a template architecture.
+This combination with our configuration options, create a platform for creating any type of directory.
+Addons further enchace the capability of BePro Listings.
+An exciting example of whats possible, is the ability to create a **real Classifieds website** featuring multiple directories simultaneously, using our Form Builder addon.

 Out of the box, BePro Listings works with buddypress, BePro Cart, BePro Email and many **gallery plugins**.
 Via paid addons, we also integrate with s2member, paid membership pro, and several other popular plugins.
 This open and inclusive architecture, makes it extreamly easy to add the best combinations of features for your **directory** / **classifieds** / **portfolio** / **Catalogue** site.
+It also makes it possible for you to earn money by making BePro Lisitngs compatible plugins and themes.

 Most importantly, BePro Listings is built for various levels of users.
-Novice users will appreciate our $1 themes, **ajax features** and *"all in one"* shortcodes.
-Intermediate users will like the plethora of, configuration options, widgets and extra shortcodes.
+Novice users will appreciate our $1 themes, **ajax features** and easy *"shortcode builder"*.
+Intermediate users will like the plethora of, configuration options, widgets and addons.
 Also we didn't forget developers and advanced users with our long list of wordpress hooks and filters.

 = SHORTCODES =
 There is a shortcode builder available while editing any page.
 This tool makes it extreamly easy to use the various features provided by BePro Listings.
 Below you will find a general list of available shortcodes.
 For more details like shortcode options, visit our documentation link above.